-When you budget, if you just pick any old system and pay attention only to the numbers, it becomes something you have to do.
+When you manage your money, if you just pick any old system and pay attention only to the numbers, it becomes something you have to do.

 When you align it with your values, it becomes something you want to do.

-In order to align your budget with your values, start to notice what really brings you value when you spend money on it.
+In order to align your money system with your values, start to notice what really brings you value when you spend money on it.

 For example, being such a big Disney fan, I like to spend my money on Disney related things.
 I set aside money specifically for this.